 Follow up this call / email communication with an email stating your final decision.
 Start your conversation once again by thanking the hiring manager for giving you the opportunity.
 If you are accepting the job, reconfirm your understanding of the terms of the final offer rolled out to you.
 Close the conversation by letting the hiring manager know that you look forward to joining the company and give him / her a specific date.
 If you are declining the job offer, still thank the hiring manager for considering you for the role.
 State your decision with a brief explanation.

-Here’s an email sample you can use for responding to a job offer –
+Here’s an email sample you can take cues from when drafting an email response to a job offer –

 [Designation of the person]

 This is to acknowledge the offer letter sent today.
 Thank you for offering me the position of [Position Name] at [Company Name].
 I am excited about this opportunity and would be delighted to work with a dynamic company like yours.
 I am currently taking some time to understand and evaluate the terms of employment stated in the offer letter and would be able to give my final decision by [Date].
 There are a few terms and conditions I will need a better understanding on before I take a decision.
 I will get in touch with you soon to clarify my doubts and confusions.

 Again, thank you very much for this wonderful opportunity.

 If you are hoping to receive another job offer letter or waiting to hear from another hiring manager, do not mention it to the hiring manager you are in conversation with.
 Doing so will give an impression that maybe you are not too interested in the job and the hiring manager may withdraw his / her offer to you.
 Simply ask him for some time to evaluate the offer before making this important decision.

 Also Read: How to Choose Among Multiple Job Offers?

 Responding to a job offer seems easy; however, if not approached correctly, you might make a wrong decision.
 Following these steps will help you make the correct decision, smoothly and wisely.